Highlands, Islands, and Unforgettable Cities

 Scotland – A Concise History by Fitzroy Maclean is a history book that does exactly what it says on the tin.
 It concisely documents the story of Scotland, from the first written words, the Picts and the Scots, and the coming of the Christians, right through to Mary Queen of Scots, the Jacobite Rising and even up to Brexit.

 What’s manageable about it is whilst many history books are dry and difficult to follow, Maclean’s is broken down into bitesize chapters and subchapters.
 You can read it start to finish, or dip in and out depending where your curiosity takes you.
+It is a perfect history classic for planning a trip to Scotland.

 Anyone who has ever wondered about the windswept and desolate isles of Orkney are in for a poetical, tangible treat in The Outrun by Amy Liptrot.
 Amy’s account of her return to her native islands after battling with alcoholism and depression in London will make you want to flee the city and reconnect with nature.
 From roaming the organic sheep farm where she grew up to swimming in freezing cold rivers, Amy gets the healing she longs for and finds part of her soul again on the wild islands.
 It’s a stunning picture of the most hard-to-reach Scottish isles, documenting the unique wildlife, the constellations of those dark skies, the wild weather patterns, and the sightings of the Merry Dancers – the Aurora Borealis.